 The College of Education offers numberous certifications both for undergraduate and graduate students and for working professionals.

-Teacher certification is offered through undergraduate degree programs for elementary (EC-6), elementary bilingual and ESL (EC-6), middle-level (4-8), secondary (8-12 and all-level), and kinesiology (all-level).
+Teacher certification is offered through undergraduate degree programs for ESL (EC-6), middle-level (4-8), secondary (7-12 and all-level), and physical education (all-level).

 The Leadership Studies Minor will prepare students to be relational, ethical, and global leaders armed with the knowledge and skills to make a positive contribution in the workplace, the communities in which they live, and the world at large.
 Courses are designed to help students explore the dimensions of leadership so that they may engage in leadership that is constructive, purposeful, and oriented toward improving the human condition.
 The Leadership Studies Minor is a joint initiative between the Department of Educational Leadership and The Leadership Center in the Division of Student Affairs.
 The minor is open to all degree-seeking students.
 If your degree plan does not offer a minor, you can opt for the 15-hour credited Leadership Studies Certificate with academic unit approval.

 Teacher and school counselor certification-only programs prepare graduate students to become effective classroom teachers and school counselors through learning the basics of child and adolescent development, instructional design and classroom management, diversity, and a student teaching or internship experience.